adaptive-intelligent-robotics/QDax/docs/installation.md

         The command `make dev_container` automatically runs the image, mounts the qdax directory, setups the GPU and forwards Neptune's credentials.
 Pretty handy, right?

-    ??? question "How to forward environment variables into docker" You can also forward your environment variables into the docker container.
-For instance, assuming you have created the environment variables `NEPTUNE_USER_NAME` and `NEPTUNE_API_TOKEN`, you can run:

-        ```
-        sudo docker run --rm -it -e NEPTUNE_API_TOKEN=$NEPTUNE_API_TOKEN -e NEPTUNE_USER_NAME=$NEPTUNE_USER_NAME -v $QDAX_PATH:/app instadeep/qdax:$USER /bin/bash
-        ```

-        and you will not need to export your neptune api token or specify your neptune user name when running experiments.

     ??? question "How to use GPUs with Docker?"

         Docker also allows you to use GPUs.
 First, be sure you have already installed